-Sanfilippo is most devastating to the brain.
+Sanfilippo is devastating to the brain and body.

 Children experience hyperactivity, sleeplessness, loss of speech, loss of toileting skills, intellectual disability, heart problems, vision loss, seizures, loss of mobility, dementia, and finally death.

 Life expectancy of children with Sanfilippo

 At this time, only palliative care is available.
 Life expectancy varies based on Sanfilippo type and individual progression.
 The average life expectancy is in the teens.A 2017 study of patients in the United Kingdom with Sanfilippo syndrome analyized lifespans according to type of Sanfilippo and found:

 - In Sanfilippo type A: mean age at death (± standard deviation) was 15.22 ± 4.22 years,

 - In Sanfilippo type B: mean age at death was 18.91 ± 7.33 years